JuperTronic/Jupertronic_Super_Skeeter_Sequence_Synth/README.md

 **Extensive changes and additions have been made.**
   - Extensively customized the sequences.
   - Adjusted the frequency shift between the 2 oscilators to a 5th to create a power chord.
   - Added a latching drone button with LED which is awesome for live jamming.
 You can adjust the sequence when in drone mode so that you come out on a different sequence.
+The drone has occassional glitching where it plays an octave up.
   - Added MIDI in to adjust the root note of the sequence playing.
   - Added MIDI out.
   - Added toggle for MIDI out to send either the whole sequence or only the root note for layering a bass synth.